The battle of Donbas could prove decisive in Ukraine war

 "This is like raising a 2-year-old," he said.
 "If you allow bad behaviour to stand, or worse if you reward bad behaviour, you're going to get more bad behaviour."

-When Russia invaded Georgia in 2008, Washington's response was inadequate, and when Moscow seized Crimea in 2014, "the West and the United States response to that was inadequate to task," Breedlove added.
+When Russia invaded Georgia in 2008, Washington's response was inadequate, and when Moscow seized Crimea in 2014, "the West and the United States response to that was inadequate to task", Breedlove said.

 Now that Russia has come back for more, the West gets another chance to respond.
-"How we finish this war will decide, in my opinion, whether we are going to see more of this in the future," he added.
+"How we finish this war will decide, in my opinion, whether we are going to see more of this in the future."